Managing "Gaps" and Medical Costs

 For decades the Australian medical fraternity, represented by the AMA and various colleges, have probably been the most effective professional trade union in the country.
 This has always been underpinned by the communities view that doctors were focused on what's best for the patient and community - and this level of trust is why the specialist and surgical colleges have been allowed to effectively control education, training and employment numbers within their profession.

 The level of trust and confidence now risks being undermined by those in their community whose focus is fundamentally commercial in nature, and the Government should review current structures and make changes accordingly - including the issue of whether private medical services continue to be provide effective and equitable services to Australians.
+This should include reviewing the control exercised by the various medical colleges on the training of specialists and surgeons - there is a glaring conflict of interest apparent in terms of their controlling the number of available qualified specialists.

 If you would like to arrange professional advice in relation to the above matters, please complete the Inquiry form below providing details and you will be contacted accordingly.
 You will receive a fee quotation in advance of any advice or services being provided.